siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Manual Testing
 The quiz was tested by users of various ages.
 Feedback was overall positive from users.
 The following constructive feedback was used to make improvements.
-* One user reported that the reponse to the user click on the answer was too laggy so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
+* One user reported that the reponse to the user click on the answer was'laggy' so the timeout delay for the removal of colour change was reduced from 1.5 seconds to 1 second.
-* A link 'x' with a function to close the modal was removed for the final version it became superflous after a stop quiz and play again buttons were added and no other option is available to close the modal.
+* An x link with a function to close the modal was removed for the final version it became superflous after a stop quiz and play again buttons were added and no other option is available to close the modal.

 The following links were tested and functioned as expected:
 * The play button on the home page links to the quiz page
 * The stop button on quiz page exits the quiz and returns the user to the home page
-* the 'Play Again' button on the modal page returns the user to the start of the quiz with a new question.
+* the play again button on the modal page returns the user to the start of the quiz with a new question.
-* The Stop button on the modal returns the user to the home page.
+* The stop button on the modal returns the user to the home page.

 The following were also tested and function correctly:
 * The modal page pops up at the end of the quiz as expected, correctly displaying the final score and the message corresponding to the final score.